 Title I is a Federally-funded program that targets kindergarten through grade 4 students for reading intervention and in-class support services.
 Pennsylvania standards based assessments are administered school wide and the results drive our instructional program.
-The instructional practices are based on sound research in Early Literacy, Fluency and Comprehension.
+The instructional practices are based on sound research on the science of reading.

-Intervention programs include LLI (Leveled Literacy Intervention), Fundations, and Read Naturally to develop language and literacy development.
-Under Title 1 reading specialists, highly qualified paraprofessional and classroom teacher collaborate together in order to create the best support system for the students.
-In class model and pull out intervention for phonetics and fluency to assist in the skill development of phonological awareness, fluency, vocabulary, and comprehension.
+Intervention programs include 95% Group’s programs, Scott Foresman Sidewalks, Heggerty Phonological Awarenes, Fundations, Rewards, and RAVE-O to develop language and literacy.
+Under Title 1 reading specialists, highly qualified paraprofessionals, and classroom teachers collaborate together in order to create the best support system for the students.

 The Elementary and Secondary Education Act (ESEA) requires that Title I parents be informed annually about our South Williamsport Area School District Title I Parent Policy.
 This Policy states the following:

-- Materials will be made available to parents to use with their children at home to reinforce what the children are learning in reading and math at school.
+Materials will be made available to parents through our website to use with their children at home to reinforce what the children are learning in reading and math at school.

-- Parents will be sent a monthly newsletter entitled “The Reading Connection” which will provide them with helpful reading and writing suggestions for use at home.
-Also, Title I feature pages and Title I topics are disseminated to parents on a monthly to bi-monthly basis.
+Parents will be sent a monthly newsletter entitled “The Reading Connection” which will provide them with helpful reading and writing suggestions for use at home.
+Also, Ready Rosie resources and Title I feature pages and Title I topics are disseminated to parents on a monthly to bi-monthly basis.